 All through history, cannabis has served as a medicinal aid for women, healing everything from menstrual pain to headaches.
 In Ancient Egypt, women would reportedly use cannabis suppositories to ease vaginal pain whereas later, in the 11th century, European women applied a mixture of cannabis and lamb’s fat to swollen, painful breasts.
 And even Queen Victoria was allegedly prescribed cannabis for her cramps.
-In modern times, women are turning to cannabis to help with chronic pain, migraines, and more.
+In modern times, women are turning to cannabis to help with pain, migraines, and more.

 Some of those women are mothers, including new moms who breastfeed.

 A 2017 study published in the Journal of the American Medical Association revealed more women turning to cannabis to alleviate symptoms such as morning sickness and anxiety while pregnant, and cannabis is the most commonly used recreational drug among breastfeeding women in the United States.
 However, in 2018, the American Academy of Pediatrics (AAP) released an official report recommending that pediatricians advise women against using cannabis during pregnancy or while nursing, due to potential health risks.